Harry Chapin: Philanthropic work

 Chapin resolved to leave his imprint on Long Island, envisioning a Long Island where the arts flourished, universities expanded, and humane discourse was the norm.
-Chapin's widow, Sandy, stated: "He thought Long Island represented a remarkable opportunity."
+Chapin's widow, Sandra Chapin, stated: "He thought Long Island represented a remarkable opportunity."

+Chapin speaking at the Russell House ballroom in the University of South Carolina.

 In the mid-1970s, Chapin devoted much time and effort to social activism, including raising money to combat hunger in the United States.
 His daughter Jen said: "He saw hunger and poverty as an insult to America."
 Chapin co-founded the organization World Hunger Year with radio personality Bill Ayres, before returning to music with On the Road to Kingdom Come.
 He also released a book of poetry, Looking ...
 Seeing, in 1975.
 More than half of Chapin's concerts were benefit performances (for example, a concert to help save the Landmark Theatre in Syracuse, New York, as well as hunger causes such as food banks), and proceeds from his concert merchandise were used to support World Hunger Year.
 Among those he helped is filmmaker Michael Moore, who got help funding his Mid-Michigan based independent newspaper startup, The Flint Voice, with Chapin benefit concerts in 1977.

 On October 15, 1977, a one-time benefit concert called Four Together - Concert for World Hunger and featuring Chapin and three other renowned folk and country rock singer-songwriters -- Gordon Lightfoot, James Taylor and John Denver -- was performed at the Olympia Stadium in Detroit, Mich.
 The performance -- which lasted nearly three hours -- was played live on CKLW AM 800 and raised money to combat world hunger.

 Chapin's social causes at times caused friction among his band members.
 Chapin donated an estimated third of his paid concerts to charitable causes, often performing alone with his guitar to reduce costs.

-One report quotes Chapin's widow saying soon after his death – "only with slight exaggeration" – that, "Harry was supporting 17 relatives, 14 associations, seven foundations, and 82 charities.
+One report quotes Chapin's widow Sandra Chapin saying soon after his death – "only with slight exaggeration" – that, "Harry was supporting 17 relatives, 14 associations, seven foundations, and 82 charities.
 Harry wasn't interested in saving money.
 He always said, 'Money is for people,' so he gave it away."
 Despite his success as a musician, Chapin left little money, and it was difficult to maintain the causes for which he raised more than $3 million during the last six years of his life.
 The Harry Chapin Foundation was the result.